-Why did Jesus sacrifice his life for us?
+Why did Jesus sacrifice his life for You?

 Jesus died on the Cross to let you know the depth of God’s love for you.
-Jesus Crucifixion satisfied the wrath of God for all people.
+Jesus’ Crucifixion satisfied the wrath of God on all people.
 Jesus was our sacrificial spotless lamb.

-No more sacrifices need to be made for our sin. … Jesus on the Cross settled our sin, once for all.
-Jesus could have come off the Cross but he chose to stay out of His love for you and me and fulfilling God’s will.
+No more sacrifices need to be made for our sins. … Jesus on the Cross settled our sins, once and for all.
+Jesus could have come off the Cross but he chose to stay out of His love for you fulfilling God’s will.

 Read the following scriptures:

 Do you think that I cannot appeal to my Father, and he will at once send me more than twelve legions of angels?
 Matthew 26:53

 But how then should the Scriptures be fulfilled, that it must be so?
 Matthew 26:54

 For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit.1 Peter 3:18.